 To Our Shareholders

-As a result, operating revenue for the fiscal year ended March 31, 2023 was ¥631,507 million (up 3.9% year on year), operating profit was ¥28,501 million (up 3.5% year on year), ordinary profit was ¥32,688 million (up 8.0% year on year), and profit attributable to owners of parent was ¥19,013 million (up 10.2% year on year).
+As a result, operating revenue for the fiscal year under review was ¥737,377 million (up 14.7% year on year), operating profit was ¥29,883 million (up 27.7% year on year), ordinary profit was ¥28,124 million (up 14.8% year on year), and profit attributable to owners of parent was ¥19,253 million (up 32.2% year on year).

 Transportation Services Business

-As a result of the above, operating revenue for this segment was ¥474,701 million (up 4.7% year on year) and operating profit was ¥21,869 million (up 3.6% year on year).
+As a result of the above, as well as an increase in earnings associated with the consolidation of MD LOGIS CORPORATION, operating revenue for this segment was ¥554,126 million (up 17.8% year on year) and operating profit was ¥20,743 million (up 35.8% year on year).

 Vehicle Sales Business

-As a result of the above, operating revenue for this segment was ¥94,209 million (down 4.1% year on year) and operating profit was ¥4,709 million (up 4.9% year on year).
+As a result of the above, operating revenue for this

 Merchandise Sales Business

-Leasing for Real Estate Services Business
+Real Estate Leasing Services Business

 Other Business